EPIC-guide/epic-guide.github.io/index.md

 category: home
 ---

-This guide is put together by EDIC PhD students of all years and from different labs, to help you navigate through your research career at EPFL.
+This guide is put together by EDIC PhD students of all years and from different labs to help you navigate through your research career at EPFL.
+This information is provided by students, for students and does not officially represent the views of the EDIC department.

 ## Useful links